 Previously, Koen worked as post-doc in the Energy & Industry group at the faculty of Technology, Policy and Management of the Delft University of Technology (TU Delft).
 He was visiting researcher in the Urban Energy Systems project at Imperial College as well as at the Department of Chemical and Biomolecular Engineering of the National University of Singapore.
 He was also the president of Eurodoc, the European council for doctoral candidates and young researchers, and board member of other organisations representing early stage researchers.

-After obtaining his pre-university (VWO) high school diploma at the Goois Lyceum in Bussum he studied for his MSc degree in Artificial Intelligence at the Vrije Universiteit in Amsterdam.
-He graduated with a specialisation in Knowledge Engineering.
+He studied for his MSc degree in Artificial Intelligence at the Vrije Universiteit in Amsterdam and graduated with a specialisation in Knowledge Engineering.
 On the 30th of October 2009 he successfully defended his PhD thesis "Capturing socio-technical systems with agent-based modelling" and was awarded a doctorate from TU Delft.

 Yang L, van Dam KH, Zhang L, 2020, Developing Goals and Indicators for the Design of Sustainable and Integrated Transport Infrastructure and Urban Spaces, Sustainability, Vol:12